tinygo-org/tinygo-site/content/docs/guides/debugging.md

     ./configure --disable-werror --enable-internal-jimtcl --enable-cmsis-dap-v2 --enable-bcm2835gpio
     make -j4

+### Installation

+You can use `sudo make install` to copy openocd into your system directories in the same way upstream OpenOCD would be installed by package managers.
+However, this can create conflicts with said package managers, and is harder to remove later.

-You can then add openocd and the required scripts to your environment like so:
+A safer approach is to add openocd and the required scripts to your environment like so:

     export PATH=$PWD/src:$PATH
     export OPENOCD_SCRIPTS=$PWD/tcl

-Or add it to your `~/.zshrc` so that it persists for future sessions:
+For convenience you can add this to your shell configuration file so that it persists for future sessions.

+#### macOS (and other systems using zsh)

     echo "export PATH=\"$PWD/src:\$PATH\"" >> ~/.zshrc
     echo "export OPENOCD_SCRIPTS=\"$PWD/tcl\"" >> ~/.zshrc

+#### Fedora (and other systems using bash)

+    echo "export PATH=\"$PWD/src:\$PATH\"" >> ~/.bashrc
+    echo "export OPENOCD_SCRIPTS=\"$PWD/tcl\"" >> ~/.bashrc

 ## Connecting a debug probe